utxo-company/bullet/paper/bullet.typ

 - Access to spending when hot keys are unavailable (e.g., offline servers) or lost
 - Authority to modify credential state, including updating both hot and cold key sets

-This dual-key approach allows users to balance convenience with security, implementing appropriate protection levels for different transaction types.
+The quorum threshold for hot keys and wallet operations is configurable by the user based on their security needs and can be modified through the change credentials action.
+For cold keys, the quorum is always equal to the total number of cold keys, ensuring maximum security for critical operations.

 The system supports multiple signature schemes including Schnorr, ECDSA, and Ed25519, providing compatibility across various wallet implementations and key management practices.

 === Signing a Transaction
-#lorem(45)
+When signing a transaction in Bullet, users follow a process similar to traditional UTxO transaction signing, but with support for multiple signatures.
+The transaction hash is generated and then signed by the required quorum of keys according to the transaction type (hot spend, vault spend, or cold spend).
+This multisignature capability enhances security while maintaining a familiar workflow for users.

+For recovery scenarios where a user loses access to some hot keys, the cold keys serve as a backup mechanism, allowing users to update their credential state with new hot keys through the change credentials action.

 == Fund Management

-Bullet introduces advanced fund management capabilities through its Vault mechanism.
-This feature allows users to designate specific UTxOs that require elevated security for spending:
+Bullet's Vault mechanism allows users to designate specific UTxOs that require elevated security for spending:

 - Vault UTxOs require either a greater quorum of hot key signatures or cold key authorization
-- This creates a clear separation between freely available funds and secured assets
+- This creates a separation between freely available funds and secured assets
 - Users can maintain a small portion of funds for normal spending or DeFi interactions while protecting the majority of their holdings
 - The mechanism helps protect against draining attacks or misuse by DApps

-As an additional benefit, this structure enables off-chain indexers to track how much value Bullet users allocate to DeFi applications versus secured storage, potentially serving as an indicator of DeFi ecosystem health.
+This structure enables off-chain indexers to track how much value Bullet users allocate to DeFi applications versus secured storage, potentially serving as an indicator of DeFi ecosystem health.

 For a user to specify a UTxO as a Vault UTxO, they simply need to create that UTxO with a Vault type datum from the Bullet Datum types.

 == Intentions in Bullet

-Intentions form the core innovation of Bullet, representing a paradigm shift in how transactions are authorized in UTxO-based systems.
-Unlike traditional transactions where users sign complete input-output structures, an intention is a signed message specifying:
+Intentions are the core innovation of Bullet, changing how transactions are authorized in UTxO-based systems.
+Unlike traditional transactions where users sign complete input-output structures, an intention is a signed message that specifies constraints the final transaction must satisfy.

-1. A fragment of desired transaction elements (constraints)
-2. The fee the user is willing to pay
-3. The address paying the fee
-4. Authentication signatures

-Bullet implements intentions through a sophisticated validation engine with several components:
+Bullet validate these constraints through a validation engine with these components:

-*Validation Flow*:
-- Analysis of redeemer data containing intention lists
-- Per-user intention processing including signature validation
-- Constraint system validation against transaction structure
-- Value movement tracking and verification
-- Final verification of intention completion

 *Constraint System*:
 - Output constraints: specifying address, value, datum, and reference requirements